Autumnal Equinox Day 2017 and 2018

 Visiting Shrines and Temples

 Japan is filled with Shinto shrines that people visit on Autumnal Equinox Day.
 The Meiji and Heian shrines are among the most popular destinations.
 Along with these well-known Imperial shrines, Japanese people also visit Inari, Hachiman, and family shrines.
 Some of Japan’s best temples are located in Tokyo and Kyoto.
-Tokyo’s Senso-ji Buddhist temple is a popular place that is well-known for its Shibun no Hi festival and interesting architecture.
+Tokyo’s Senso-ji Buddhist temple is a popular place that is well-known for its Shubun no Hi festival and interesting architecture.

 Autumnal Equinox Day is a holiday that celebrates the fall season and the memories of fallen relatives.